New Jersey Warehouse Worker Injury Lawyer

 Of these incidents, about one-quarter of all forklift-related fatalities involve the machine rolling over onto the victim.
 Considering the potential danger of serious or fatal injury, it is surprising that many workers are simply unaware of the possibly serious injuries that can result from such incidents.

-If you have lost a loved one due to a forklift, hi-low or industrial truck accident, the legal team at Law Offices of Jonathan F. Marshall can assist you and your family file for survival claim as provided for by workers’ compensation insurance.
+If you have lost a loved one due to a forklift, hi-low or industrial truck accident, the legal team at New Jersey Workers Compensation Lawyer can assist you and your family file for survival claim as provided for by workers’ compensation insurance.
 When a death is involved, the survivors are often left with bills and reduced household income.
 There is no reason for you to suffer financially in the wake of the tragic loss of a spouse or parent who has died while doing his or her job.

 Just like any piece of heavy equipment, forklifts and powered industrial trucks must be operated properly in order to avoid injury or death.
 Studies by the Occupational Safety and Health Administration (OSHA) show that more than one-half million forklift accidents occur annually across the U.S. The following is a brief list of some of the types of accidents that involve forklifts in the workplace: